CraveBiteOy/FoodDelivery-CourierFrontend/README.md

 - **User Authentication**: courier can login or signup

-- **Real-time Map**: courier can see estimated times and locations of pickup, and dropoff.
+- **Real-time Map**: courier can see their current location, estimated times and pickup locations, and dropoff locations.

-- **Order stages on BottomSheet**: courier can accept, or reject the receiving order, pickup, drop off the order
+- **Order stages on BottomSheet**: courier can go online offline, accept, or reject the receiving order, pickup, and drop off the order

-- **Real-time Updates**: courier receives new orders, order status, error messages, ..etc
+- **Real-time Updates**: courier can receive new orders, order status, error messages, ..etc

-- **Hamburger Menu**: courier can view stats and profile, and change navigation mode and dark-light mode.
+- **Hamburger Menu**: courier can view stats and profile, change navigation, and logout
+- **Dark-mode**

 # Technologies for the project
 - SpringBoot, Spring Security, Maven